First Timothy 4:3

 who participate in the pursuit of them will not have their faith in God through

 Christ built up.
-They will be diverted away from true faith.
+They will be diverted away from true faith because the object

-If I do not chase after the myths and fables that have been
+If we do not chase after the myths and fables that have been

-you make or the ceremonies that you attend, but its the kind of person that
+pilgrimages that you make or the ceremonies that you attend, but it is the kind

-you are thats important.
+of person that you are that is important.
 The goal is to become a godly person.
-How can a

-person like you or me become a godly person?
-Paul used one word in this verse
+How can a person like you or me become a godly person?
+Paul used one word in

 First Timothy 4:8 says, For bodily exercise profits a little: